Do you know, there are two main reasons as to why work doesn’t get done?

 1) and 2) are the very basic levels of motivation.

 They make us work just hard enough so that we are not fired.
-But these needs won’t elicit high performance from your employees.
+But these needs won’t elicit high performance from your team.

 Physiological and security/safety needs can drive people to show up for work, but social and esteem needs drive us to perform once we are there.